LightTable/LightTable/doc/for-committers.md

       - [ ] Optional blog post if a major release
       - [ ] After release, [build api documentation](#build-api-documentation)

-## Build api documentation
+## Build API documentation

-To build api documentation for current LT version and publish generated docs:

-1. In project.clj make sure that `[:codox :source-uri]` points to current LT version.
-   This step will be removed once [there is upstream support for version in :source-uri](https://github.com/weavejester/codox/issues/107)
-2. Run `script/build-api-docs.sh` on a clean git state.
-Make sure there are no pending git changes as this script will change git branches and push generated api docs to gh-pages.
+Run `script/build-api-docs.sh` on a clean git state to build API documentation for the current LT version and publish generated docs.
+Make sure there are no pending git changes as this script will change git branches and push generated API docs to gh-pages.

 Expect to see a ton of warnings e.g. `WARNING: Use of undeclared Var cljs.core/seq at line 197`.
 This will be noise we have to live with until we upgrade ClojureScript.